bpt26/usher_wiki/docs/source/matUtils.rst

   --output-mat (-o): Path to output processed mutation-annotated tree file (REQUIRED) --clade-names (-c): Path to a file containing clade asssignments of samples.
 An algorithm automatically locates and annotates clade root nodes.
   --clade-to-nid (-C): Path to a tsv file mapping clades to their respective internal node identifiers.
 Use with caution.
+  --clade-paths (-P): Path to a tsv file mapping clades to mutation paths which must exist in the tree.
+Format is the same as the first and third columns of the output of matUtils extract --clade-paths.
   --allele-frequency (-f): Minimum allele frequency in input samples for finding the best clade root.
 Used only with -l.
 Default = 0.8.
+  --mask-frequency (-m): Minimum allele frequency below -f in input samples that should be masked for finding the best clade root.
+Used only with -c.
   --set-overlap (-s): Minimum fraction of the lineage samples that should be desecendants of the assigned clade root.
 Defualt = 0.6.
   --clear-current (-l): Use to remove current annotations before applying new annotations.
+  --output-directory (-d): Write output files to the target directory.
+  --write-mutations (-u): Write a tsv listing each clade and the mutations found in at least [-f] of the samples.
+Used only with -c.

 ----------------------
 uncertainty